 Widely used in motor speed detection, pulse count, the position limit, etc. The DO output interface can be directly connected to a micro-controller IO port, if there is a block detection sensor, such as the speed of the motor encoder can detect.
 DO modules can be connected to the relay, limit switch, and other functions, it can also with the active buzzer module, compose alarm.

-This IR speed module sensor with the comparator LM393, we can calculate the speed of rotation of the wheels of our robot.
-If we place a ring gear that rotates attached to our wheel.
+This IR speed module sensor with the comparator LM393, it can calculate the speed of rotation of the wheels of our robot.
+If the proponents place a ring gear that rotates attached to the wheel.

 It could also be used as an optical switch.
 The basic operation of this sensor is as follows; If anything is passed between the sensor slot, it creates a digital pulse on the D0 pin.
 This pulse goes from 0V to 5V and is a digital TTL signal.
 Then with Arduino we can read this pulse.